 Medicare Advantage is also known as Part C of Medicare.
 It is administered by private insurance companies certified by Medicare.
-If you choose to join a Medicare Advantage Plan, it will provide all of your Part A and Part B coverage.
-Part C may offer extra coverage, such as vision, hearing, dental, and health and wellness programs.
-Most Medicare Advantage plans include Medicare prescription drug coverage, known as Part D.
+If you choose to join a Medicare Advantage Plan, it must provide at least all services that are provided by Original Medicare – Part A and Part B. Part C may offer extra coverage, such as vision, hearing, dental, health, and wellness programs, but in general, most Part C plans include Medicare prescription drug coverage, known as Part D, as an extra benefit.

 Medicare pays a fixed amount for your care every month to the companies offering Medicare Advantage Plans.
 These companies must follow rules set by Medicare.
 However, each Medicare Advantage Plan can charge different out-of-pocket costs and have different rules for how you get services

-Part C coverage for inpatient care in general is covered by Medicare Part A. Regarding to Part C, it covers the same services as Medicare Part A, including inpatient hospital care and inpatient care in skilled nursed facility.
-Part C also covers Home health care, but hospice care benefits remains under Original Medicare (Part A and B).
+Medicare Advantage coverage for inpatient care, in general, is covered by Medicare Part A. Regarding Part C, it covers the same services as Medicare Part A, including inpatient hospital care and inpatient care in a skilled nursing facility.
+Part C also covers Home health care, but hospice care benefits remain under Original Medicare (Part A and B).

-As for coverage for outpatinet care, which is covered by Part B in general, Part C covers the same benefits as Part B, including: visits to primary care doctor or specialist, tests and x-rays, emergency ambulance services, mental health services (both inpatient and outpatient), durable medical equipment, vaccines, physical or occupational terapies and speech and language pathology.
+As for coverage for outpatient care, which is covered by Part B in general, Part C covers the same benefits as Part B, including visits to primary care doctors or specialists, tests and x-rays, emergency ambulance services, mental health services (both inpatient and outpatient), durable medical equipment, vaccines, physical or occupational therapies, and speech and language pathology.

-There are few extra benefits that Medicare Part C covers, but Original Medicare do not.
-Some of that services that Part C may include as extra benefits are: Routine dental, vision and hearing care (including x-rays, dentures, contacts and eyeglasses and hearing aids), Fitness benefits such as exercise class or something alike (SilverSneakers membership), Emergency medical assistance while outside the U.S. And allowance to buy health care products.
-But not all Medicare Part C plans covers these extra benefits, as well as they are not limited to only named possible benefits.
+There are a few extra benefits that Medicare Part C covers, but Original Medicare does not.
+Some of the services that Part C may include as extra benefits are: Routine dental, vision, and hearing care (including x-rays, dentures, contacts and eyeglasses, and hearing aids), Fitness benefits such as exercise class or something like (SilverSneakers membership), Emergency medical assistance while outside the U.S. And allowance to buy health care products.
+But not all Medicare Part C plans cover these extra benefits, as well as they are not limited to only named possible benefits.

-Main qualification for Medicare Advantage plans is that you already have been enrolled in Original Medicare (Parts A and B) and that you live in the network area of Part C provider you are considering to apply to.
+The main qualification for Medicare Advantage plans is that you already have been enrolled in Original Medicare (Parts A and B) and that you live in the network area of the Part C provider you are considering applying to.
 Since 2021, people diagnosed with End Stage Renal Disease (ESRD) are also eligible to enroll in almost every Medicare Advantage plan, which was not the case before so most plans would not accept you with diagnosed ESRD.

-Of course, same criteria for Original Medicare is applied for Part C as well.
-So firstly you need to be U.S. Citizen or permanent resident of the United states for a 5 years in row, and you need to reside for six months each year in plan`s service area.
+Of course, the same criteria for Original Medicare are applied to Part C as well.
+So firstly you need to be a U.S. Citizen or a permanent resident of the United States for 5 years in a row, and you need to reside for six months each year in the plan`s service area.

 MEDICARE PART C COSTS